 top of page

-Practical Psychotherapy for Your Busy Clinical Practice is a fast‑moving, high‑impact live, virtual series of training modules for prescribers who want better outcomes, stronger alliances, and dramatically less burnout—without adding a single extra minute to their schedule.
+Geared towards medical students, residents, physicians, psychiatric pharmacists, NPs and PA-Cs, this is a fast‑moving, high‑impact live, virtual series of 60-minute training modules for prescribers who want better outcomes, stronger alliances, and dramatically less burnout—without adding a single extra minute to their schedule.

 These modules will provide you with a toolkit of micro‑skills you can use in real time, with real patients, in your busy daily clinical practice.
 You’ll learn how to: